plone/documentation/docs/developer-guide/create-control-panel.md

 </configure>
 ```

-Make sure to include the above file in your package's main {file}`mypackage/configure.zcml` as shown by the highlighted line below.
+Include the above file in your package's main {file}`mypackage/configure.zcml`, as shown by the highlighted line below.

 {emphasize-lines="9"}
 ```xml